vpon-data/data-sdk/docs/Android.md

 Declare VpdataAnalytics and setup License Key & Opt-In in this step.

-### License Key
+#### License Key
 You should receive a unique license key when your application is approved.
-If you do not receive it, please email it to Vpon Contact.
+If you do not receive it, please email Vpon Contact.

-### Opt-In
+#### Opt-In
 To manage user consent in your App, Data SDK provides three Opt-In options: DEFAULT, CONSENT, and NOCONSENT.
 DEFAULT indicates the user has neither granted nor declined consent, CONSENT indicates the user gives his/her consent, and NOCONSENT indicates the user refuses to give his/her consent.
 Please refer to the sample code below:

 ```